enketo/enketo-express/config/README.md

 For GMaps layers you have the four options as tiles values: `"GOOGLE_SATELLITE"`, `"GOOGLE_ROADMAP"`, `"GOOGLE_HYBRID"`, `"GOOGLE_TERRAIN"`.
 You can also add other TileJSON properties, such as minZoom, maxZoom, id to all layers.

-#### widgets
-Generally leave this unchanged.
-Remove any widgets you'd like to disable, or add custom widgets you'd like to add.

 #### query parameter to pass to submission
 For most form servers this item does nothing.
 If you would like to pass a particular ID to any online-only webform url as a query parameter and track submissions with this ID, you can provide the parameter name here.
 The parameter and its value will be copied to the submission URL.